NMC-Productions/opencart3-docker/README.md

-## OpenCart 3.0.5.0 Dockerfile
+## OpenCart 3.0.5.0 Dockerfile & Docker Compose

 The official OpenCart repository contains a Docker configuration, but for my setup, it was unusable.
-I've created this repository mostly for my own testing purposes, having limited experience with the Apache / PHP ecosystem.
-Some attempts to secure the OpenCart deployment have been made, but this is by no means a production ready setup.
+I've created this repository mostly for my own testing purposes, having limited experience within the PHP ecosystem.
+Some attempts have been made to secure the OpenCart deployment, but this is by no means a production ready setup.
 Use at your own risk.

-### Running locally with Docker Compose
+### Running OpenCart locally with Docker Compose

-For a quick test, the `docker-compose.yml` file configures a SQL server next to a nginx web server and a PHP backend running OpenCart.
+As an example, the `docker-compose.yml` file configures several containers:

+ - MySQL-compatible database
+ - nginx web server
+ - PHP-FPM backend running OpenCart (built from the Dockerfile available in this repository)

 Once Docker builds and starts the all containers, OpenCart will be accessible at `http://localhost:8080`.

+#### Important Note
-Please note that running a database inside docker-compose is not a good idea for a production setup, unless you really know what you're doing.
+The provided `docker-compose.yml` is for testing purposes only.
+Running a database inside docker-compose is not a good idea for a production setup, unless you really know what you're doing.

 ### OpenCart configuration and storage